27 Historical Fiction Books About Women in STEM

 In 1918, Ireland was ravaged by both war and disease.
 Julia is a nurse working in an understaffed hospital caring for pregnant women who have been quarantined after contracting a terrible new flu that would come to be known as the Spanish Flu.

 Two newcomers to the hospital ward will change everything over the course of three days.
-One is Doctor Katleen Lynn, who is rumored to be a Rebel on the run from the police.
+One is Doctor Kathleen Lynn, who is rumored to be a Rebel on the run from the police.
 The other is Bridie, a young volunteer.

 Book Girls’ Readers Rate This Book